fpgaprince/rtd/docs/source/combinatorial.rst

 XNOR Gate
 -----------------------
-Output is true, '1', if only if all inputs are the same.
+The output is true, '1', if only if all inputs are the same.
+The output is false, '0', if the inputs are not the same, differ.

 .. math::